WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-26-The-Hitchhikers-Guide-to-Brain-Networks-in-Python.md

 * This figure describes our rich club values parameterised by degree, showing the mean and confidence intervals of the random graphs in grey, and the structural covariance graph in blue.

 * A comparison our network measures of our true graph in blue to our random graphs in grey

+And that's all for now!
+Thank you for reading, and if you want to see an example please make use of the [jupyter notebook](https://github.com/WhitakerLab/BrainNetworksInPython/blob/master/Example_JupyterNotebook.ipynb) in the github repository, which works through all of the wrappers described here.